oracle/terraform-kubernetes-installer/README.md

 # see what Terraform will do before actually doing it
 $ terraform plan

-# provision resources and stand-up k8s cluster on BMCS
+# provision resources and stand-up k8s cluster on OCI
 $ terraform apply
 ```